mvd4/vulkan_cpp_tutorial/docs/lesson 13.md

     return vk::UniqueSurfaceKHR{ vk::SurfaceKHR( surface ), deleter };
 }
 ```
-For correctness we should create the surface before the logical device, because the selection of the appropriate physical device and queue may actually depend on the surface(5).
+We need to create the surface before the logical device, because the selection of the appropriate physical device and queue may actually depend on the surface.
 We therefore call our new function right after creating the instance:
 ```
 int main()
 {